 1 teaspoon baking soda

 3 eggs, well beaten

 1 cup powdered sugar for glaze

-- In a heavy-bottomed pot, bring molasses, honey, and sugar to a boil and simmer for 5 minutes.
+- In a heavy-bottomed pot, bring molasses, honey, and sugar to a boil.
+Simmer for 5 minutes.
 Reduce heat but while still hot, stir in shortening, 4 cups flour, nuts, cinnamon, clove, brandy, citron, and salt.
 Let cool.
-Dissolve baking soda in 1 cup boiling water, then add to dough.
-Add eggs one at a time, then add remaining flour as needed to make a stiff dough.
-Wrap in plastic wrap and refrigerate for 3 to 4 days.
+Dissolve baking soda in boiling water, then add to dough.
+Add eggs one at a time.
+Add remaining flour as needed to make stiff dough.
+Wrap in plastic wrap.
+Refrigerate for 3-4 days.

 - Preheat oven to 350 degrees.
-Roll out dough onto a floured work surface, and cut into desired shapes.
-Bake for 12 to 16 minutes.
-In a small bowl, make a powdered glaze by adding 2 tablespoons hot water to powdered sugar and stir to combine.
+Roll out dough onto floured work surface.
+Cut into desired shapes.
+Bake for 12-16 minutes.
+In a small bowl, make glaze by adding 2 tablespoons of hot water to powdered sugar.
+Stir to combine.
 Frost cakes with glaze and decorate with almonds.

 Adapted from The Hachland Hill Cookbook.
 Copyright 2022 by Blue Hills Press.
 Used with permission of the publisher.
 All rights reserved.